When Is Termination Wrongful Or Retaliatory?

-If you have questions about your specific situation, please call GrahamHollis APC at 866-568-4521 or contact us by email.
-We can assess your situation and determine whether your firing was legal under current state and federal employment laws.
+If you have questions about your specific situation, please call GrahamHollis APC at 888-727-0328 or contact us by email.
+One of our San Diego employment law attorneys can assess your situation and determine whether your firing was legal under current state and federal employment laws.

 Our lawyers have recovered more than $200 million for California workers faced with a wide variety of employment law matters.
 We want to help you, too.
-We advise and represent employees in San Diego and throughout California.
+We advise and represent employees on employment law issues in San Diego and throughout California.